 Using the site

-To submit anything, just click "submit something" in the navigation bar to the right or under "top pages" in the navigation bar at the top.
-If you're submitting something for a film or TV show I don't have listed yet, you can enter the title manually.
+Just click the menu icon at the top left and then the red "add something" button.
+If you're adding something for a film or TV show I don't have listed yet, you can enter the title manually.

 How can I correct something?